TimoKats/fibooks/README.md

-# fibooks 1.0.2
+# fibooks 1.0.3
 fibooks is a python library for financial statement analysis.
-This library supports the 4 main financial statements (balance sheet, income statement, statement of cashflows and statement of equity) and offers a set of formulas and ratios.
+This library (for now) supports 3 of the 4 main financial statements (balance sheet, income statement, statement of cashflows) and offers a set of formulas and ratios.
 ### Getting Started
 ---
 ``` python